Let’s welcome the new year all prepared, with painful end of year Google Workspace admin tasks behind us

-This end of year Google Workspace admin task is not just end of year audits, but you need to do it regularly to spot any unusual ‘trends’ reflecting malicious activity in your domain.
+This task is not just for end of year audits, you actually need to perform it regularly to spot any unusual ‘trends’ reflecting malicious activity in your domain.

 To do that simply refer to the File Sharing Exposure report in the Admin console of the Business edition and set it to cover up to 180 days back.
 You can also set up different sharing permissions if you have the Business (or higher) edition.